A Book on Ethics and the Philosophy of Values

 - ‘Morally good’: Are not they in like manner compelled to admit that there are bad pleasures? so The outcome is, I take it, that they are admitting the same things to be both good and bad, are they not?
 3.

-- The term ‘value’ in itself, when Plato defines good as being the sun of the intelligible world4, at the top of the hierarchy.
+- Value in itself, when Plato defines good as being the sun of the intelligible world 4, at the top of the hierarchy.

-Now it appears that we must not use the concept of good to adequately formulate the problem of values, for the simple reason that its various meanings involve several distinct questions, combined in a single word.
-This imperfection does not come from a progressive historical semantic change, but has been present since the beginning, in its Greek conceptual ancestor “agathon”.
+It now seems that we should avoid using the concept of 'good' to adequately formulate the problem of values, as its various meanings encompass several distinct questions bundled into a single term.
+This ambiguity does not stem from a gradual historical shift in meaning; it has been inherent since its Greek conceptual ancestor, agathon.

-To avoid this difficulty, we should use another concept, a more adequate one, to address the axiological problem.
-Which one?
+To sidestep this difficulty, we should use a different, more fitting concept to address the axiological problem.
+But which concept should we choose?

-It appears that the different meanings of the word “good” have one thing in common: they all refer to something attractive to man, something that we can consider as a purpose.
-Man can try to do his duty, take pleasure in something, attain perfect happiness, and choose useful objects, or else valuable ones.
-The concept of finality unifies all these meanings and we should finally ask ourselves if we could not give another chance to the concept of good, by considering the concept which hides behind it and which seems more important than the other concepts: that of finality or end purpose.
+It appears that the various meanings of 'good' share a common thread: they all refer to something appealing to humans, something that can be considered a purpose.
+One can try to fulfill one’s duty, take pleasure in something, pursue perfect happiness, or select useful and valuable objects.
+The concept of finality unifies all these meanings, prompting us to ask whether we might reconsider the concept of the good by focusing on the idea underlying it—one that seems more significant than the others: finality, or ultimate purpose.

-Can we determine the value of a thing by the concept of finality?
-Two arguments may lead us to this conclusion.
-Firstly, it seems that we have to know what is the end purpose of such a thing to determine its value.
-For example, we can define the value of a pair of shoes only if we know their end purpose (walking) and if we can determine whether these shoes will enable us to achieve this goal (Are they comfortable?
-Do they have any holes?).
-Secondly, searching for a supreme value and a supreme end purpose is probably the same thing.
-Is this true?
+Can we determine the value of something through the concept of finality?
+Two arguments might guide us toward this conclusion.
+Firstly, it seems that we must understand the end purpose of something to determine its value.
+For instance, we can assess the value of a pair of shoes only if we know their purpose (walking) and can determine whether they fulfill this purpose (Are they comfortable?
+Do they have holes?).
+Secondly, the quest for a supreme value likely aligns with the search for a supreme end purpose.
+But is this truly the case?

 1. Republic, 608e